Yuzuru Hiranaka 平中 弓弦 ひらなか ゆづる

 He was selected the first Japanese Musician living abroad as a Japan-Foundation dispatch musician in 1998, and gave recitals at the Cervantino Music festival, the largest music festival in America/Mexico.
 In 2002 he was nominated for "The Culture Prize of the year 2002" from the City of Vaerloese, Denmark.
 A TV program which Yuzuru Hiranaka and his church choir performing on DR (The Danish National Broadcasting) in January 2006, was nominated as the 2nd best sacred television program in the EU.

-Since 1994 he has been working as an organist in the Danish state church, first in the Kirke Saaby/Kisserup parish, then in Værløse parish and in august 2007 he was appointed organist and music director at the Sankt Johannes Church, in one of the largest parishes in the centre of Copenhagen.
-From January 2020 he is the organist at St. Alban´s Church in Copenhagen, the British Anglican Church in Denmark.
+Since 1994 he has been working as an organist in the Danish state church, first in the Kirke Saaby/Kisserup parish (1994-1999), then in Værløse parish (1999-2007) and from 2007 to 2019 at Sankt Johannes Church, Copenhagen.
+From January 2020 to September 2020, he was the organist at St. Alban´s Church in Copenhagen, the Anglican Church (The Church of England) in Denmark.
+In October 2020 he was appointed as the organist and the music director at Egebaeksvang Church, Espergaerde, Diocese of Elsinore Cathedral.

-Yuzuru Hiranaka teaches organ at the Royal Danish Academy of Music in Copenhagen and at the State Academy of Church Musicin Roskilde, and is an assisting harpsichord teacher at the Malmö Academy of Music for the baroque department at the State University of Lund in Sweden.
+Yuzuru Hiranaka teaches organ at the Royal Danish Academy of Music in Copenhagen and at the State Academy of Church Musicin Roskilde, and is harpsichord teacher at the Malmö Academy of Music, at the State University of Lund in Sweden.
 In 2009 Hiranaka taught at the State Music Academy of Norway, in 2014 at St. Petersburg Rimsky-Korsakov State Conservatory, Russia, and in 2018 at Poznan Conservatory, Poland as a guest professor.
 In 2014 he was appointed guest instructor for the Italian Organ Academy in North Sjælland, Denmark, giving Master classes through the year in Søborg.
-He has played a lecture concert at the summer academy at the Alicante Conservatory of Music in Spain (2019), and Masterclass in Duszniki-Zöj, Poland (2019) also going to give Masterclass at University of Kazakhustan and Rio De Janeiro (2020)
+He has played a lecture concert at the summer academy at the Alicante Conservatory of Music in Spain (2019), and Masterclass in Duszniki-Zöj, Poland (2019).
+He was going to give Masterclass at University of Kazakhustan and Rio De Janeiro in 2020, but due to Covid 19, the arrangement was postponed.

 In his native country Japan he has been a guest teacher for organ and church Music at the Summer Academy of Japan Reformed Church Association and giving lecture concerts and Master classes at Hokkaido University, the Sapporo Organ Academy, Tokyo Women´s University, Keisen University, Tohoku Gakuin University, Hokusei University, Seitoko University, the International Christian University in Tokyo and Tokyo University.